 George Northwood is a professional hairdresser and salon owner with over 14 years of experience in the hair industry.

-In our chat with Northwood, he explained that while this is a slightly niche area, he did say that foreheads are a big problem for his clients and they often ask for help with it.
-If you're nodding your head in agreement, then keep reading for Northwood's incredible haircut ideas.
-From clever fringe work to creating the illusion of a smaller forehead with one surprising product, we suggest you keep scrolling for the five best haircuts for big foreheads.
+In our chat with Northwood, he explained that while this is a slightly niche area, forehead concerns are a big problem for his clients, and they often ask for help with it.
+Nodding your head in agreement?
+Keep reading for Northwood's incredible haircut ideas.
+From clever fringe work to creating the illusion of a smaller forehead with one surprising product, keep scrolling for the five best haircuts for big foreheads.

-"Just parting your hair on a deep side is a great solution, as a centre parting is too symmetrical so it will only show off a big forehead.
+"Just parting your hair on a deep side is a great solution, as a center parting is too symmetrical, so it will only show off a big forehead.
 This is a great quick-fix if you can’t go to the hairdresser."

-"A proper fringe will work but you can’t make it very deep.
-If you’ve got a small forehead you want to cut the fringe to make the head look bigger, so the opposite will be the case for a big forehead—so you want to opt for a smaller cut.
-You want something like Caroline de Maigret as her fringe is disconnected and you can see through it."
+"A proper fringe will work, but you can’t make it very deep.
+If you’ve got a small forehead, you want to cut the fringe to make the head look bigger, so the opposite will be the case for a big forehead.
+You'll want to opt for a smaller cut—something like Caroline de Maigret, as her fringe is disconnected, and you can see through it."

 "You really don't want to make the hair too high on top.
 Scrunch the hair for width, as longer hair will just make a big forehead problem worse.
-Dry shampoo, such as Redken Pillow Proof (£14), is amazing for adding width.
-Consider it your secret weapon for looking after you fringe too.
+A dry shampoo, such as Redken Pillow Proof ($12), is amazing for adding width.
+Consider it your secret weapon for looking after your fringe, too.
 Always have a can of dry shampoo in your office drawer."

 "A shorter haircut is always better to disguise a bigger forehead.
-If you think your head looks long, then you need to create width in your hair, so you’re better off with a great bob, and maybe with a side-swept fringe."
+If you think your head looks long, then you need to create width in your hair.
+Therefore, you’re better off with a great bob, and maybe with a side-swept fringe."